lkoshale/Android-Projects/MachadaloAssignment/app/src/main/java/com/example/lokesh/machadaloassignment/README.md

         - in the main activity just above Listview the student name and marks are dispalyed (iii) Delete the data of a particular student
-         - can delete from tapping on ListView then clicking delete button ot selection option delete (iv) As any attribute is changed (which can be edited name age marks)
+         - can delete from tapping on ListView then clicking delete button ot selection option delete (iv) As any attribute is changed (which can be edited name age marks) its diplayed (v) The name of subject highest provided just above list view and below highest avg.